Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: GFERG in QED

 \subsection{Ghost sector and the reduced WT identity}

-In the GFERG equation in the present Abelian theory, Eq.~\eqref{eq:(2.8)}, the FP ghost sector is completely decoupled and, assuming that the Wilson action is bi-linear in the ghost and anti-ghost fields, its dependence can be exactly determined.
+In the GFERG equation in the present Abelian theory, Eq.~\eqref{eq:(2.8)}, the FP ghost sector is completely decoupled and, assuming that the Wilson action is bilinear in the ghost and antighost fields, its dependence can be exactly determined.
 That is, setting\footnote{ Throughout this paper, we use the abbreviation, $\int_p:=\int\,d^Dp/(2\pi)^D$.}

 Eq.~\eqref{eq:(2.8)} implies

 The general solution to this is given by (here, we have used~Eq.~\eqref{eq:(2.10)})